schwarzie2478/fountainofknowing/src/site/notes/Content/Is .NET any good for Audio - Mark Heath - NDC London 2024.md

 well there's there's no solution to the garbage collector running other than

 > [!NOTE]
-> solution: writing [[allocation free code\|allocation free code]], so not actually  giving the garbage collector anything that it needs to do
+> solution: writing [[Concepts/allocation free code\|allocation free code]], so not actually  giving the garbage collector anything that it needs to do

 and in one sense it's not that hard to do with  audio programming because